Backlinks — use cases and design space

 • Which use cases justify the cost?
 Hub identification and source bridging seem highest value; tension surfacing is lower frequency.

-• If generated, should the script run at commit time, on demand, or as part of session start?
+• Should the script run at commit time, on demand, or as part of session start?

 Relevant Notes:

-• 001-generate-topic-links-from-frontmatter — precedent: deterministic link generation from structured data, the pattern that option B would follow
+• generate-instructions-at-build-time — related pattern: deterministic generation from structured data, the approach that option B would follow